 LocalForward option in the OpenSSH client configuration file can be used to configure forwarding without having to specify it on command line.

-In OpenSSH, remote port forwardings are specified using the
+In OpenSSH, remote SSH port forwardings are specified using the

 -R option.
 For example:

 This allows anyone on the remote server to connect to TCP port 8080 on the remote server.
 The connection will then be tunneled back to the client host, and the client then makes a TCP connection to port 80 on